sfrancolla/openstrategies-org/README.txt

 Released under the LGPLv3.0 license: http://www.gnu.org/licenses/lgpl-3.0.txt

+Collaboration strongly encouraged.
+Simply fork and go on github.com.

 DESCRIPTION

 This project started as a quick proof-of-concept of a real-time strategy for the open-souce Marketcetera trading platform.
 The intention now is to mature the existing and introduce new, progressively more complex proof-of-concept units.
-Collaboration highly encouraged.
-Simply fork and go on github.

 INSTALLATION